jeff6times7/fogbugz/README.md

 1. Edit configuration file, fogbugz.cfg
     - set the host value to the host of the Fogbugz web site from which you will extract data.
     - set the apiToken value to the api token value you get from your fogbugz administrative page
-    - set the stageDir to the output directory to store dumped files
+    - set the stageDir value to the output directory to store dumped files
-    - set the casePerFetch to the number of cases to fetch for every request to get case detail
+    - set the casePerFetch value to the number of cases to fetch for every request to get case detail
-    - set the caseCols to the list of columns to get in the case detail requests
+    - set the caseCols value to the list of columns to get in the case detail requests
 1. Execute dump.py
 1. Create a database
 1. Execute populate.py